-We arrived in Las Vegas late Tuesday night and picked up our rental car early Wednesday morning at our hotel (Aria).
-On day 1, Wednesday, we ventured out to Death Valley.
-As part of the trip we stopped by Rhyolite Ghost Town, Badwater Basin, Artitst's Drive and the Amargosa Opera House.
-In total we drove about 300 miles and was on the road all day.
+I arrived in Las Vegas late Tuesday night and picked up my rental car early Wednesday morning at our hotel (Aria).
+On day 1, Wednesday, I ventured out to Death Valley.
+As part of the trip I stopped by Rhyolite Ghost Town, Badwater Basin, Artitst's Drive and the Amargosa Opera House.
+In total I drove about 300 miles and was on the road all day.
 The distance may seem excessive, but the drive was quite nice and there is lots of nature to see along the way.
 I spent every day of the week working in New York City, so it was quite a nice change in scenery.

 The only mishap I had happen to me on day 1 was that my Hasseblad gave up after my stop at the Badwater Basin.
 The heat, 120 degrees, must have been too much.
 I bought a couple of screwdrivers later in the day and was able to fix it.
 However, it meant that I was only able to capture half the day in colour (Kodak Portra 400).
 Before I was able to fix it I also bought a couple of 35mm colour film as backup.
 It's getting more and more difficult to find film on the road.

-On day 2, Thursday, we started our journey early in the day and first stopped at the Hoover Dam.
-We spent about an hour there and then continued towards the Grand Canyon South Rim.
+On day 2, Thursday, I started my journey early in the day and first stopped at the Hoover Dam.
+I spent about an hour there and then continued towards the Grand Canyon South Rim.
 It's about a 4 1/2 hour straight drive from Las Vegas to the South Rim.
 Rather than heading straight to the South Rim I also took a detour along Route 66 from Kingman to Seligman.
-We arrived at the South Rim late in the afternoon and spent the night close by in Tuscyan, Arizona.
+I arrived at the South Rim late in the afternoon and spent the night close by in Tuscyan, Arizona.

-On day 3 we explored the Grand Canyon early in the morning and went on a helicopter ride exploring the East side of the Grand Canyon, before heading back to Las Vegas.
+On day 3 I explored the Grand Canyon early in the morning and went on a helicopter ride exploring the East side of the Grand Canyon, before heading back to Las Vegas.